 By: Megan Mayer

-Implement a Zero Trust Framework: Zero Trust methodology is a modern security model founded on the principle ‘Never trust, always verify.’
+Zero Trust is a modern security model founded on the principle: “Never trust, always verify.”
+While traditional models define an attack surface and build a wall around it to keep threat actors at bay, in Zero Trust, all users must prove themselves trustworthy.
 The model requires all devices and users to be authenticated, authorized, and regularly validated before being granted access.
 By requiring validation at every access point, Zero Trust helps prevent security breaches.
+In fact, one study found that fully deployed Zero Trust saved companies 43% on data breach costs.